Charlotte-Roemer/bat-migration-europe/Website/content/partners/content.md

 This project is possible thanks to the collaboration of research institutes, museums, universities, NGOs, gouvernmental agencies and authorities, natural reserves, consultants and other essential people.

+For the moment, we are still in the process of choosing space on servers and organising the workflow of data.
+Nonetheless, there are already a few institutions who are supporting the project:

 [<img src="/images/EUROBATS_logo.png" alt="" width="100px"/>](https://www.eurobats.org)

 Bat migration Europe is supported and funded by EUROBATS.